 Guided walk on Tiritiri Matangi

-Although you can do self-guided walks on Tiri, and there are a network of coastal and inner island paths to explore, the best way to learn about the birds you’re seeing is to take a 90 minute guided tour for an extra $10.
+Although you can do self-guided walks on Tiri, and there are a network of coastal and inner island paths to explore, the best way to learn about the birds you're seeing is to take a 90 minute guided tour for a modest extra fee.
 These tours are conducted by the Supporters of Tiritiri Matangi who are experts on the birds that live there.

 The tour I went on was taken by a guide called Donald who had travelled all over the world as a bird watcher but had first been inspired by Tiri.
 As a guide he was full of interesting facts, so much so that it took us a while to make it off the beach!

 As a keen walker I was raring to go but fast walking isn't conducive to bird watching.
 You have to walk slowly, peer through branches and listen for scratchings and tweets (not the kind that come through your iPhone).
 At Hobbs Beach we encountered a curious Fantail who didn't mind us taking closeups with our cameras and a few shy Saddlebacks in the undergrowth.

 As we moved further into the replanted bush up Kawerau Bush Track Donald said that this was the best place for bird watching as the branches were lower.
 Further in was original bush and they tended to flit around in the upper branches.